Lukiewookie/CS_IA/README.md

 TO-DO
 -----

-* Make the receiver work with the actual hostname of the sender.py machine (currently an error with string formatting I think?)
+* Add a way around TIME_WAIT on Linux if the other machine goes through hard-shutdown and doesn't have time to send RST
 * Add a grapher method, that takes the last X values for all the different logs and graphs them against time
-* Add a temperature monitor (works through psutils but might be easier through something else)
+* Add a temperature monitor (works through psutils but might be easier through something else) **UNABLE TO DO DUE TO VIRTUAL MACHINE NOT BEING ABLE TO ACCESS SENSORS**
-* Add the ability to upload to cloud storage (or at least send the attachments through email?)
 * Add more exception handling and improve stability